 Allain, the goalie coach for the St. Louis Blues from 1998 to 2006, watched his netminders give up the fewest goals in the NHL in 1999-2000, claiming the William M. Jennings Trophy.
 That season the Blues captured the President's Trophy for the best regular-season record in the league.

 His professional hockey coaching experience also includes serving as a scout for the NHL's Nashville Predators in 1997-98 and a four-year (1993-97) stint as an assistant coach for the Washington Capitals, where he helped Jim Carey win the 1996 Vezina Trophy.

 Allain will coach in the Olympic Games for a third time in 2018 as an assistant for Tony Granato in South Korea.
 Allain's extensive international coaching career also includes serving as an assistant coach for the United States Olympic Team at the 1992 (Albertville) and 2006 (Torino) Games.
 He was an assistant for teams that played in the 1996 (won championship) and 2004 World Cup of Hockey.
 Allain's 1996 U.S. World Cup team is now in the U.S. Hockey Hall of Fame.
 His involvement with USA Hockey includes guiding the U.S. as head coach at the 2001, 2002 and 2011 IIHF World Junior Championships.
 He also assisted with the 2005 and 2006 U.S. National Teams at the world championships.

-Allain is a Worcester, Mass., native who has six brothers (five of them played college hockey) and a father who had played professionally in the old Eastern League.
+Allain is a Worcester, Mass., native who has six brothers, five of whom played college hockey, while his father played professionally in the old Eastern League.
 He and his wife, Mi, have three children: Josefine, Julia and Niklas.

 1976-80: Attended Yale